MF-Satti/Khoji/README.md

 # Khoji

-Khoji is a macOS application inspired by Spotlight, designed to enhance the searching and finding experience on your computer.
-Leveraging the simplicity of Spotlight with additional features and functionalities, Khoji aims to provide a more robust and culturally enriched search experience.
+Khoji is a macOS application inspired by Spotlight.
 The name "Khoji" is derived from the Hindi word "Khoj", which means search, quest, investigation, discovery, exploration, and more.

 ## Pronunciation